CodePushGo/website/src/content/blog/en/how-capacitor-handles-platform-differences.md

 }
 ```

-Using Capacitor, you can integrate platform-specific UI components while keeping functionality consistent.
+Using React Native, you can integrate platform-specific UI components while keeping functionality consistent.
 It also helps manage system-wide settings like Dark Mode and Dynamic Type.
 To complete the process, make sure your platform-specific build settings align with these guidelines.

 ## Platform Setup and Config